Kristjan-tester/QoLforSacriel/README.md

 Features:
 - Character Audio Rings - shows radius where the sounds travels when made.
 Important:
     - Zombies can hear sounds outside of that range (depending on their hearing: 0.45x ; 1x; 3x range)
-    - Game does not generate sounds that one would expect - opening doors, for example - testing all of them is tricky, let me know when you see inconsistencies.
+    - Game does not generate sounds that one would expect - opening doors, using microwave, for example - testing all of them is tricky, let me know when you see inconsistencies.
     - Footsteps only make sound with probability for example, and crouch walking and running is same loudness (probably bug in vanilla).
-    - Currently limited to direct player sounds, so using microwave for example wouldn't generate a ring.
-Hitting a door with a weapon would.
+    - UPDATED to include world objects (excluding zombies and animals).

-- Audio direction visualiser (default off), Customisable categories for sounds groups to track, fps drop fixed.
+- Audio direction visualiser (default off), Customisable categories for sounds groups to track, fps drop fixed (let me know if you experience it).
 - Filter skills list to hide 0xp skills
 - Rest until sleepy, speeds up time until player can sleep again (ignores panic or pain limits to sleep)
 - Dragging corpses exhaustion rate ramps up from 35% to vanilla over time (120 sec)